FRickReich/ShutUpAndDrive/README.md

 ## ART
 each tile is 4x4 meters (units) in size, quadratic.
 2048x2048px resolution (originally 64x64x64px) The world-map will be around 256x256 tiles in size, extending upwards for buildings and structures, and also might extend sideways if map needs more space.

+### Vehicles

+Vehicles have Materials with Chrome, Detail (dark grey, for plastic) and Window (reflective)

+additionally  Vehicles have a set of tags on their objects determining their Material-behavior.

+The following tags are availible and can be attached to each main body part of a vehicle:
+- paintable - Color can be changed
+- unpaintable - Color is set by prefab.

+**Examples:**
+- ```Roof_unpaintable``` - The Roof is unpaintable
+- ```Body_paintable``` - The main body  paintable

 ***